 - 1. RHA is retaining the calculation of the participant's contribution at the greatest of 30% of adjusted income, 10% of annual gross income, or welfare shelter rent. - 2.
 RHA is only using statutory income exclusions in the calculation of adjusted income at this time. - 3.
 RHA will set its Regular Payment Standards at 90 110% of the current area Fair Market Rents in most census tracts within the City of Rochester.
-For units located in the City of Rochester in census tracts with poverty rates below 20% and at in all Monroe County Towns, the Exception Payment Standards may be set up to 10% percent higher than the current Regular Payment Standards.
-This higher Payment Standard for low poverty areas is to help promote the deconcentration of poverty and provide greater housing opportunities in low poverty areas.
+For units located in the City of Rochester in census tracts with poverty rates below 20% and in all Monroe County Towns, the Exception Payment Standards may be set up to 10% percent higher than the current Regular Payment Standards.
+This higher Payment Standard for low-poverty areas is to help promote the deconcentration of poverty and provide greater housing opportunities in low-poverty areas.
 Payment Standards will be reviewed annually and determined by the current Fair Market Rent, program funding, voucher utilization, and waitlist.
-In the surrounding four counties, in which we have limited participation, the Payment Standards will be equal to the Regular Payment Standard.
-RHA has been approved for the Streamlined/Expedited waiver, which allows RHA to increase the Regular Payment Standard up to 120%.
-This waiver expires December 31, 2023.
-RHA intends to update the Administrative Plan to provide for a Small Area FMR (SAFMR), which permits PHAs to set Payment Standards on a zip code-based level. - 4.
+In the surrounding four counties, in which we have limited participation, the Payment Standards will be equal to the Regular Payment Standard. - 4.
 RHA provides the Earned Income Disallowance in accordance with HUD regulation. - 5.
 The minimum rent for Section 8 voucher holders is set at \$50.00.